 - Identify your exact model and panel type.
 Flat LCD = cheaper part and easier swap; curved OLED = expensive assembly and high DIY failure risk.

-- Back up — Android repairs carry the same mid-repair-failure risk as any phone.
+- Back up first.
+Android repairs carry the same mid-repair-failure risk as any phone.

 - For supported models, DIY kits exist, but curved screens crack easily on reinstall and the adhesive/seal is finicky.